mgtitimoli/eslint-config/README.md

 ## Usage

-I decided not to extend [eslint:recommended](http://eslint.org/docs/user-guide/migrating-to-1.0.0) configuration to support setups where this is not wanted (I personally have not found any one yet, but it might appear... *long silence*... someday...).
+I decided not to extend [eslint:recommended](http://eslint.org/docs/user-guide/migrating-to-1.0.0) configuration to support setups where this is not desired (I personally have not found any one yet, but it might appear... *long silence*... someday...).
 Anyway, if you want to use it together with this config, and I **highly** recommend you to do that, it is as simple as using on each part of the documentation where it says:

 ```javascript
 "@mgtitimoli/eslint-config"